Batre-MSFT/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/recover-exchange-servers.md

 You can recover a lost Exchange server by using the _Mode:RecoverServer_ switch in unattended mode (from the command line) of Exchange Setup.
 Since most Exchange server settings are stored in Active Directory, the `Setup.exe /Mode:RecoverServer` command uses that information during the installtion of Exchange on a new server with the same name.

 Recovering a lost Exchange server is often accomplished by using new hardware.
-However, you can also use an existing server that doesn't already have Exchange installed on it.
+However, you can also use an existing server that doesn't already have Exchange installed on it, as long as the server has same name.

 This topic shows you how to recover a lost Exchange server that isn't a member of a database availability group (DAG).
 For detailed steps about how to recover a server that was a member of a DAG, see [Recover a database availability group member server](recover-dag-member-servers.md).